TruVortex/DMOJ-Solutions/README.md

 **WHY?**

 Because there's more foward compatability and lots of things have been deprecated in Java 8 so Java 7 isn't as forward compatible.
+Furthermore, I am most proficient in Java although I know C++, some C, and Python 3.
+Also C++ and C are VERY unsafe/unstable.